• Home

 FOR EDUCATORS & SCHOOLS

-• Recognizing FASD in educational settings
+• Recognize FASD and brain-based differences in educational settings

-• Why traditional behavior management doesn't work
+• Understand why traditional behavior management often doesn't work

-• Brain-based classroom accommodations that actually help
+• Apply brain-based classroom accommodations that actually help

-Training Format:
+Training Details

 Request Training

-Get practical strategies to reduce challenging behaviors, improve classroom functioning, and support academic progress by understanding the neurological differences that drive how students learn and respond to their environment.
+School teams, educators, and school-based mental health professionals are often on the front lines with students whose neurological differences drive challenging behaviors, inconsistent performance, and complex classroom needs.
+Our school consultation services provide practical, brain-based strategies to reduce challenging behaviors, improve classroom functioning, and support academic progress — by addressing the underlying neurodevelopmental differences that shape how students learn and respond to their environment.

-• Student-specific accommodation recommendations
+• Student-specific accommodation recommendations grounded in neurobehavioral understanding

 • IEP meeting attendance and consultation

-• Staff training on implementing supports
+• Staff training on implementing and sustaining supports

-• Ongoing troubleshooting as needed
+• Ongoing troubleshooting and problem-solving as needs evolve

 request IEP consult